Washing Machine Cleaning Tips

 It is imperative to use washing powder rather than liquid.
 Additional soap suds and liquid softeners accelerate the rate of residue build up in the washing machine’s drum.
-Consequently, this can lead to the emission of bad odours and mould.
-Washing powder dissolves within a washing machine’s cycle and does not contribute to residue build up.
+Consequently, this can lead to the emission of bad odors and mold.
+Washing powder dissolves within a washing machine’s cycle and does not contribute to residue build-up.

 Using White Vinegar as a Cleaning Agent

 Using a cupful of white vinegar on an empty wash can also filter out any bad smells or lingering mold spores.
 A wash every six weeks with this powerful cleaning agent will leave your washing machine looking sparkling.

 Keeping your washing machine looking fresh and clean will give you peace of mind.
 External and internal maintenance will prevent nasty limescale build-up and stop mold.